 Marketers have come up with the 80/20 rule.
-Eighty percent should be practical content for the reader and 20% should be sales and marketing (with photos).
+Eighty percent should be practical content for the reader, and 20% should be sales and marketing (with photos).
 When I’m reading a newsletter, I want to learn something about the topic I’m interested in and perhaps make a purchase.
 Finding what your clients like and read will be hit and miss until you get analytics on the reports indicating what was clicked (links provided in the copywriting) in your newsletter.
-You will often times get direction from questions clients frequently pose about their lawn or garden.
+You will often get direction from questions clients frequently pose about their lawns or garden.
 These topics can be integrated into the newsletter.
-Adding monthly garden tips as to what can be done in the garden each month (i.e. time to prune, mulch, fertilize, etc.).
-Also giving your clients an education on the ‘why’s’ and ‘how’s’ is beneficial.
-This gives the client information but subtly lets them know you are an authority on the subject.
+Adding monthly garden tips on what can be done each month (i.e., time to prune, mulch, fertilizer, etc.).
+Also, giving your clients education on the ‘whys’ and ‘hows’ is beneficial.
+This gives the client information but subtly lets them know you are an authority.

-Highlighting a completed job such as the installation of a new patio or BBQ pit with a collage of pictures will give the reader inspiration and again, set you apart as the expert in landscaping.
+Highlighting a completed job, such as installing a new patio or BBQ pit with a collage of pictures, will give the reader inspiration and set you apart as the expert in landscaping.
 Writing a “case study” around the highlighted project showing ‘before’ and ‘after’ shots will motivate the readers.
 Adding a testimonial to the end of the case study validates the work accomplished.
-Getting a positive review and accentuating it with the explanation of the work entailed gives credence to the job.
+Getting a positive review and accentuating it with an explanation of the work entailed gives credence to the job.

 Giving your clients a reason to buy when they’re teetering on the edge of a decision is helpful with coupons or specials.
-Ask them to mention a special code so the effectiveness of the campaign can be tracked.
+Ask them to mention a special code to track the campaign’s effectiveness.
 Offer an incentive that coordinates with the season.

-Don’t forget while writing to link back to your website when discussing services, testimonials, awards or garden topics.
-Also add your social media links into the newsletter and don’t forget to publish your newsletter throughout your social media.
+Don’t forget while writing to link back to your website when discussing services, testimonials, awards, or garden topics.
+Also, add your social media links to the newsletter, and don’t forget to publish your newsletter throughout your social media.

-If you need help coming up with some topics or don’t have time to learn a new software program to launch your email newsletter campaign, contact me and we can discuss your options to best reach your clients and maintain relationships for future reference.
+If you need help with some topics or don’t have time to learn a new software program to launch your email newsletter campaign, contact me, and we can discuss your options to best reach your clients and maintain relationships for future reference.